 Again, this varies depending on the value of the deceased’s estate as well as from state to state.
 It’s best to check with your state probate or lawyer for costs applicable.

-You can also deal with probate completely by yourself, but as mentioned previously it always best to seek help from professionals who are experienced in probate.
+Yes, you can.
+But as mentioned previously it always best to seek help from professionals who are experienced in probate.

 If you require more information on probate please get in touch with an experienced lawyer or consult your state’s Supreme Court website, to help you get through the process.